Hygiene: Regular activities

-Personal hygiene involves those practices performed by an individual to care for one's bodily health and wellbeing through cleanliness.
-Motivations for personal hygiene practice include reduction of personal illness, healing from personal illness, optimal health and sense of wellbeing, social acceptance and prevention of spread of illness to others.
-What is considered proper personal hygiene can be cultural-specific and may change over time.
+Personal hygiene involves those practices performed by a person to care for their bodily health and well-being through cleanliness.
+Motivations for personal hygiene practice include reduction of personal illness, healing from illness, optimal health and sense of wellbeing, social acceptance, and prevention of spread of illness to others.
+What is considered proper personal hygiene can be culture-specific and may change over time.

-Practices that are generally considered proper hygiene include showering or bathing regularly, washing hands regularly and especially before handling food, washing scalp hair, keeping hair short or removing hair, wearing clean clothing, brushing teeth, trimming fingernails and toenails, besides other practices.
-Some practices are gender-specific, such as by a woman during her menstruation.
+Practices that are generally considered proper hygiene include showering or bathing regularly, washing hands regularly and especially before handling food, face washing, washing scalp hair, keeping hair short or removing hair, wearing clean clothing, brushing teeth, and trimming fingernails and toenails.
+Some practices are sex-specific, such as by a woman during menstruation.

 Toiletry bags hold body hygiene and toiletry supplies.

-Anal hygiene is the practice that a person performs on the anal area of themselves after defecation.
-The anus and buttocks may be either washed with liquids or wiped with toilet paper or adding gel wipe to toilet tissue as an alternative to wet wipes or other solid materials in order to remove remnants of feces.
+Anal hygiene is the practice that a person performs on their anal area after defecation.
+The anus and buttocks may be either washed with liquids or wiped with toilet paper, or by adding gel wipe to toilet tissue as an alternative to wet wipes or other solid materials in order to remove remnants of feces.

 People tend to develop a routine for attending to their personal hygiene needs.
-Other personal hygienic practices would include covering one's mouth when coughing, disposal of soiled tissues appropriately, making sure toilets are clean, and making sure food handling areas are clean, besides other practices.
-Some cultures do not kiss or shake hands to reduce transmission of bacteria by contact.
+Other personal hygienic practices include covering one's mouth when coughing, disposal of soiled tissues appropriately, making sure toilets are clean, and making sure food handling areas are clean, besides other practices.
+Some cultures do not kiss or shake hands in order to reduce transmission of bacteria by contact.

 Personal grooming extends personal hygiene as it pertains to the maintenance of a good personal and public appearance, which need not necessarily be hygienic.
-It may involve, for example, using deodorants or perfume, shaving, or combing, besides other practices.
+It may involve, for example, using deodorants or perfume, shaving, or combing.

 Hygiene of internal ear canals

 Excessive cleaning of the ear canals can result in infection or irritation.
-The ear canals require less care than other parts of the body because they are sensitive and mostly self-cleaning; that is, there is a slow and orderly migration of the skin lining the ear canal from the eardrum to the outer opening of the ear.
+The ear canals require less care than other parts of the body because they are sensitive and mostly self-cleaning.
+There is a slow and orderly migration of the skin lining the ear canal from the eardrum to the outer opening of the ear.
 Old earwax is constantly being transported from the deeper areas of the ear canal out to the opening where it usually dries, flakes, and falls out.
 Attempts to clean the ear canals through the removal of earwax can push debris and foreign material into the ear that the natural movement of ear wax out of the ear would have removed.